RSE-Sheffield/RSE-Sheffield.github.io/pages/training/fair4rs/index.md

 single human that would not forget what they have done before.
 But what if one generation of researcher stops sharing how they are doing their work?
 Research will stall.
 It is therefore the duty of each generation of researchers, to allow the next one to take over in the most efficient way possible.
-In the age of digital research and data-driven discovery, sharing research can not be limited to publishing results on academic papers only.
+In the age of digital research and data-driven discovery, sharing research cannot be limited to publishing results in academic papers only.
 This is the role of the Open Science initiative.

 Open Science (or Open Research) is a paradigm shift that aims at making scientific research more transparent and accessible.
 The